xcore/doc_tips_and_tricks/doc/sqrt-log.rst

   }

-See Hacker's delight [warrenjr]_ and Paul Hsieh's website [sqrt-hsieh]_ for an in-depth discussion. and better methods.
+See Hacker's delight [warrenjr]_ and Paul Hsieh's website [sqrt-hsieh]_ for an in-depth discussion and better methods.

 .. [warrenjr] Henry S Warren, *Hacker's Delight*, ISBN 0201914654